OoliteProject/oolite/README.md

 - **tools**:  Various tools for preparing files, builds, releases etc.

 ## Building
+### Mac OS X
-On Mac OS X, you will need the latest version of Xcode from the App Store.
+You will need the latest version of Xcode from the App Store.
 Then double click on the Xcode project in the Finder, select one of the Oolite targets from the Scheme pop-up, and hit Build and Run (the play button in the toolbar).

+### Windows
-For Windows, see the Oolite wiki: http://wiki.alioth.net/index.php/Running_Oolite-Windows
+See the Oolite wiki:
+http://wiki.alioth.net/index.php/Running_Oolite-Windows

+### Linux

-On Linux, if you have the Debian package tools (installed by default with Debian and Ubuntu), use dpkg-buildpackage.
+If you have the Debian package tools (installed by default with Debian and Ubuntu), use dpkg-buildpackage.

 On Linux, BSD and other Unix platforms without dpkg tools, you will need to